-Wintersession in Vietnam
+Climate Change in Vietnam

 Credits for the program will appear as part of your spring tuition.
 This means that, if you take a full course load during spring, there will not be any extra credit fees associated with the program, and most spring financial aid can apply to the program cost.
+Cost is currently estimated at $4450 plus airfare.
+However, students who apply in Fall 2018 will be eligible for an Early Bird Discount of up to $500!

 Want to hear what other students have to say about the program?
 Visit the student blog Deep in the Delta: Stories From Vietnam or read about UM Vietnam Study Abroad Student Monica Lomahukluh in the 2011 President’s Report on Education for the Global Century.